slackapi/deno-slack-sdk/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug Report
-about: Create a bug report to help us
+about: Report a bug encountered while using this project
 title: '[BUG] <title>'
 ---